A child who believes in themselves again.

 The specific assessments depend on your child's age, background, and what the screener reveals.
 Your practitioner selects the right combination for your child.
 This may include WIAT-4, CTOPP-2, GORT-5, CELF-5, TILLS, or TOD depending on what they need.

-A clinical determination of dyslexia or related learning differences.
-In writing.
+A written report identifying characteristics consistent with dyslexia.
 With the documentation your school and specialists need to act.

 Parent report in plain language